Alixyvette/CS351-Systems-Programming/mp-cache-Alixyvette/README.md

 The example transpose function is correct, but it is inefficient because the access pattern results in relatively many cache misses.

-Your job in Part B is to write a similar function, called `transpose_submit`, that minimizes the number of cache misses across different sized matrices:
+Task in Part B is to write a similar function, called `transpose_submit`, that minimizes the number of cache misses across different sized matrices: